Jannicke Mikkelsen: Transition to virtual reality

 As 3D's popularity waned, Mikkelsen turned her attention to virtual reality.
 She continued her studies at the National Film and Television School in London, where she wrote a thesis on the history of stereoscopy.
 Her research led her to collaborate with Dr. Brian May, Queen's guitarist and a stereoscopic photography enthusiast.

 After graduating, Mikkelsen joined Alchemy, the VR arm of Atlantic Productions, to work on immersive 360° documentaries, including David Attenborough's Great Barrier Reef.
 However, it was his ongoing collaboration with Brian May that marked a turning point in her career.

 In 2016, Mikkelsen directed VR The Champions, an immersive 3D 360° concert of Queen.
 The project included a drone camera to capture the audience experience.
 This innovative film earned her an Imago Award.

 In 2018, she created the interactive virtual reality installation Lunar Window at the Kennedy Space Center Visitor Complex, created to mark the fiftieth anniversary of Apollo 11.

 In 2019, she participated as a payload specialist in the record-breaking round-the-world flight One More Orbit Mission with Terry Virts and Hamish Harding as videographer and mission data manager respectively.

 In 2022, she was responsible for the visual effects of the film Stowaway.

 She has also worked as a consultant for several film productions, where she has contributed expertise in advanced camera technology and visual effects.

 Private spaceflight

 In August 2024, she was appointed spacecraft commander of the SpaceX Crew Dragon during the private space mission Fram2, which was the first mission to a polar orbit, i.e., to fly over Earth's poles.
-She is thus the first fully Norwegian astronaut.
+She is the first Norwegian commercial astronaut.
 The mission launched on April 1, 2025 and lasted 3.5 days.